Its-Yayo/its-yayo.github.io/skills.md

 - Soon...!

 ## My Lab
 I use Debian GNU/Linux 12 as my proper primarly OS and probably I'll use it foverver.
 I used to have Windows 10 and 11 but not anymore.
-I store my VMs with QEMU/KVM, I play some videogames on steam and local .deb packages, I code and develop programs and packages as well (and still learning), and I use it as whatever I want.
+I store my VMs with QEMU/KVM, I play some videogames on steam and local .deb packages, I code and develop programs and packages as well (and still learning), I do my researches as well and I use it as whatever I want.
 The single reason why I chose Debian is because one single true purpose and it is because of the love to true software and researches over money and commercial lack-of-purpose software.
 Also because I like control and privacy.
 Yea, I have to setup things in my ```/etc/apt/sources.list``` file but I mean, that's becuase I want to.
 I feel that's a true energy from my deep purpose/eternity path.

 Peace coding fellas :)